 A ‘tag along’ right is, however, not usually automatic.
 Generally, it will only apply if the shareholding, or combined shareholding if more than one shareholder has received an offer for their shares, exceed a certain threshold.
 If this is the case then the offer cannot proceed unless the same offer is made available to all the other shareholders on exactly the same terms.
 However, if the offer is for a number shares below the threshold then the tag along rights will not apply.
 Clearly, the matter of criticality is the threshold above which the tag along rights apply – often 50%.

-These 7 items are things that every potential investor should consider checking in a company’s articles of association.
-There may also be others, especially when the company has very bespoke articles – it’s therefore worth checking through thoroughly and querying anything that you’re unsure about or uncomfortable with.
+These seven items are things that every potential investor should consider checking in a company’s articles of association.
+There may also be others, especially when the company has very bespoke articles.
+It’s therefore worth checking through thoroughly and querying anything that you’re unsure about or uncomfortable with.

 All companies are required to maintain up to date company records.
 Inform Direct is the perfect tool to help you easily keep everything up to date.